Black Hole Perturbations and Quasinormal Modes in Hybrid Metric-Palatini Gravity: HMPG formulation

 where $G_{\mu\nu}$ is the Einstein tensor defined by $g_{\mu\nu}$, and $f_\mathcal{R} \equiv d f(\mathcal{R})/ d \mathcal{R}$.
 The energy-momentum tensor $T_{\mu\nu}$ is defined as

 where the matter is assumed to couple with the metric $g_{\mu\nu}$ only.
 Besides, after varying the action with respect to the independent connection, we get

 In the above expression, $\hat\nabla$ denotes the covariant derivative defined by the affine connection $\hat\Gamma$.
 Eq.~\eqref{compatible} implies that the independent connection is compatible with an auxiliary metric $q_{\mu\nu}\equiv f_\mathcal{R} g_{\mu\nu}$, which is conformal to $g_{\mu\nu}$.
 Therefore, the HMPG theory looks like a bi-metric theory, with a physical metric $g_{\mu\nu}$ and an auxiliary metric $q_{\mu\nu}$, while only one scalar degree of freedom is involved due to the conformal relation between the metrics.
-Although the second equation of motion \eqref{compatible} resembles that of the metric-$f(R)$ gravity and Palatini-$f(R)$ gravity, in the sense that in these theories, one can always construct an auxiliary metric conformal to $g_{\mu\nu}$ such that it is compatible with the affine connection.
+Note that in the metric-$f(R)$ and the Palatini-$f(R)$ theories, one can also define an auxiliary metric conformal to the physical metric.
 However, due to the hybrid structure of the HMPG theory, the HMPG theory is completely different from the other two kinds of $f(R)$ theories, and it acquires distinctive physical properties, as will be shown later.

 Similar to the metric-$f(R)$ and Palatini-$f(R)$ gravity, the HMPG theory can also be formulated in a scalar-tensor representation \cite{Harko:2011nh}.
 By introducing an auxiliary field $\chi$, the action \eqref{action} can be rewritten as